Cell Disrupters: A Review

 Are used to disrupt fresh animal tissue.
 While variations of the pestle and tube homogenizer have names like Potter, Potter-Elvehjem, Dounce, and Ten Broeck, as a group they consist of test-tubes made of glass, inert plastic or stainless steel into which is inserted a tight-fitting pestle (clearance about 0.1-0.2 mm) made of like materials.
 The walls of the test-tube and pestle can be smooth or have a ground finish.
 Most tissues must be cut or chopped into small pieces (~1 mm in cross-section) with scissors or a single-edge razor blade before being suspended in a 3-10 fold volume excess of medium in the test-tube.
 The pestle is manually worked to the bottom of the tube, thus tearing and fragmenting tissue as it is forced between the sides of the pestle and the wall of the tube.
 The grinding action occurs again as the pestle is withdrawn.
 Five to thirty repetitions of this low shear method homogenizes the tissue.
 Rotation of the pestle at about 500-1000 rpm with an electric motor while the test-tube is manually raised and lowered speeds up the process.
 While pestle and tube homogenization is simple and the equipment used is usually inexpensive, it is both labor intensive and, in the case of fragile glass homogenizers, potentially dangerous.
 Even so, this homogenizer continues to be popular because of its extremely gentle action.
 Often it is the method of choice for the preparation of small quantities of subcellular organelles from soft animal tissues such as brain or liver.
 Microorganisms cannot be disrupted with pestle homogenizers.

-Commercially available glass or plastic pestle homogenizers with batch capacities of 0.1-50 mL generally cost $15-$100 and are available from many manufacturers including Ace Glass (Vineland, NJ), Bellco Glass (Vineland, NJ), BioSpec Products (Bartlesville, OK), Kontes (Vineland, NJ), Thomas Scientific (Swedesboro, NJ), Tri-R Instruments (Rockville Center, NY), Sage Products (Crystal Lake, IL) and Wheaton Industries (Milville, NJ).
-Disposable, plastic pestles which fit into microcentrifuge tubes are available from Kontes.
-They also offer a small, hand-held motor unit to drive the pestle.
-While precision stainless steel tissue grinders are more expensive ($200 - $250, BioSpec Products and Wheaton), they are efficiently cooled and tolerate vigorous homogenization without risk of breakage.
-A 'Rolls-Royce' homogenizer costing about $3000 has a variable speed motor, cooling jacket, and hand- operated lever to rise and lower the pestle (B. Braun Biotech Bethlehem, PA).
-A continuous pestle homogenizer is available from Yamato USA (Northbrook, IL).
-Grooves machined on the upper one-third of the pestle catch and guide tissue through the close tolerance region of the lower two-thirds of the cylinder pestle.
-The resultant homogenate exits from the bottom of the cylinder.
-Recycling is usually necessary.
-The machine comes in two sizes and costs $2000-$3000.
+Commercially available glass or plastic pestle homogenizers with batch capacities of 0.1-50 mL generally cost $15-$100 and are available from many manufacturers including Ace Glass (Vineland, NJ), Bell-Art Products (Wayne, NJ), Bellco Glass (Vineland, NJ), BioSpec Products (Bartlesville, OK), Kontes (Vineland, NJ), Thomas Scientific (Swedesboro, NJ), Tri-R Instruments (Rockville Center, NY), Sage Products (Crystal Lake, IL) and Wheaton Industries (Milville, NJ).
+A hand-held, battery powered motor unit designed to drive a disposible plastic pestle in a conical microcentrifuge tube is made by Bell-Arts Products and BioSpec Products ($50-80) .
+Precision stainless steel tissue grinders, while more expensive ($200 - $250, BioSpec Products and Wheaton), are efficiently cooled and tolerate vigorous homogenization without risk of shattering.

 Meat Mincer and Solids Press